-An impartial committee of educators selected 16 recipients for this year’s awards.
-Twelve college and two vocational school scholarships were awarded to children of members, and two scholarships went to IAM members.
+An impartial committee of educators selected 17 recipients for this year’s awards.
+Twelve college and three vocational school scholarships were awarded to children of members, and two scholarships went to IAM members.
 We congratulate the winners and thank all those who participated in the competition.

 Each year, the IAM also awards a special scholarship named after Roman Mayfield, a 55-year member of Seattle IAM District 751 and legendary trade unionist who passed away in 2002.
 Hannah Van Winkle, daughter of Middletown, OH, Local 1943 member Terry Van Winkle, was awarded the 2015 Mayfield Scholarship.
 The Mayfield Scholarship goes to the recipient who best represents the spirit of volunteerism and service to his or her community, which was a hallmark of Brother Mayfield.

 The IAM has always placed a high value on education, from funding scholarships for IAM members and their families to advocating for a national investment in skills training.
 The IAM has awarded scholarships to members and children of members throughout the U.S. and Canada since 1960.

-The four-person panel that selected the winners included Karen Felton, Director of Admissions at George Washington University in Washington, DC; Michael J. O’Leary, Vice President for Enrollment Management at Goucher College in Baltimore; Denise Simmons Graves, psychology professor and counselor at Montgomery College in Rockville, MD; and Julie Weismantel, chair of the committee and former employee of the Canadian Embassy.
+The four-person panel that selected the winners included Julie Weismantel, chair of the committee and a former Canadian Embassy employee; Michael J. O’Leary, Vice President for Enrollment Development at Trinity College in Washington, DC; Dr. Denise Simmons Graves, psychology professor and counselor at Montgomery College in Rockville, MD; and Karen Felton, Director of Admissions at George Washington University in Washington, DC.

 Click here to view the 2015 IAM Scholarship Winners.